ProFormA/proformaxml/Whitepaper.md

 ### 6.5 The test-configuration part

-The test-configuration contains all parameters which are needed for configuring this specific test.
+The test-configuration contains all parameters which are needed for configuring a specific test.
 Each test can also have elements of its own namespace for test-type specific configuration options.